In order to be eligible for certification through the American Board of Urgent Care

 **For physicians who may not have completed an approved ACGME training program in a primary care specialty, the physician is required to:

-- Have completed one (1) year in an ACGME-approved (or RCPSC-accredited or CFPC-accredited) residency program in Emergency Medicine, Family Practice, General Surgery, Internal Medicine, Obstetrics and Gynecology, or Pediatrics, and
+- Have completed one (1) year in an ACGME-approved (or RCPSC-accredited or CFPC-accredited) residency program in Emergency Medicine, Family Practice, General Surgery, Internal Medicine, Obstetrics and Gynecology, Pediatrics or Occupational Medicine, and

 - Have a minimum of six (6) years of practice in the specialty of Urgent Care Medicine or six (6) years of full-time teaching in a post-graduate training program accredited by the ACGME, and